Dean4848/azure_dataengineering_projects/README.md

 Welcome to the **Azure Data Engineering Project** repository! 🚀
-This project demonstrates the engineering component of the Microsoft Azure Platform, from data ingestion, data transformation, performing analysis and building visualisation.
-My experieence from this project give me insight of industry best practices in data engineering and cloud platform.
+This project demonstrates the engineering component of the Microsoft Azure Platform, from data ingestion and transformation to analysis and building visualisations.
+The experience gained from this project provides insight into industry best practices in data engineering and cloud platforms.

 - **Project Plan:(https://sassy-koala-9ee.notion.site/Azure-ETL-Data-Engineering-Project-223d9b3994d98090bdacfbfce07e3a76?source=copy_link))**